-Friends of the Earth Scotland, Common Weal and UNISON Scotland are asking council candidates and their parties to commit to:
+Friends of the Earth Scotland, Common Weal and UNISON Scotland want to see councils:

 - Publicly commit to divestment from fossil fuels.

-- Increase council pension investment in renewable energy and social housing
+- Increase pension investment in renewable energy and social housing.

 To email your existing councillors simply visit Write To Them and follow the instructions.